What You Must Know Before Getting Your Website Designed In Singapore!

 To have a website, you must register for a domain name.
 Do take note that domain names need to be renewed every year (unless you have paid for several years in advance).

-You can use IP Mirror to check the expiry date of your domain name if you are unsure when it is due for renewal.
+You can use this checker tool to check the expiry date of your domain name if you are unsure when it is due for renewal.

 Ideally you should register for the domain name yourself.
 If you are located in Singapore, you can register for a domain name over at Vodien and the login details for your domain will be emailed to you for your safekeeping.